MrDonut12/MrDonut12/README.md

 - Passionate about building **efficient**, **maintainable** software solutions
 - Love to create interactive projects with **Unity + C#** and **Roblox Studio**
 - Organized & productive using **Notion** for knowledge and project management
-- Recently completed multiple modules in **Data Analysis**, working with SQL, Power BI, and AI.

 ---
 ## 🏆 Achievements & Leadership